RigoBlock/rigoblock-website/_project/03_pop.md

 animation: true
 ---

-Traditional asset management is based on fees – management fees and performance fees.
-Rigoblock rewrites the rules, putting the stakeholders in charge.

-Proof-of-Performance is an algorithm that rewards pools operators based on the value and the performance of the token pools.
-The operators are rewarded in GRG tokens, an Ethereum ERC-20 compliant token.
+Proof-of-Performance is an algorithm that rewards the token pools operators based on the value and the performance of their pools.
+The operators are rewarded in GRG, an Ethereum ERC-20 compliant token.

+The Rigoblock incentive system allows the token pools to be operated without direct fee charges, and to align the interests of the different stakeholders.